ScottiBR/my-articles/JavaScript/Hoisting/Article.md

 Most commonly, people will explain hoisting as **declarations of variables and functions being moved to top of your code**, while this is what appears to be happening, it’s important to understand exactly what is going on.
 Because that definition **is a Myth** , a convention created to discuss the idea of lexical environment, without soo much overhead.

+Hoisting is a term you will not find used in any normative specification prose prior to ECMAScript® 2015 Language Specification

 ```js
 foo("Scotti");